CNN TV

 If you did, I wouldn’t blame you - the postponement of the first day of fixtures for one of the world's finest leagues is enough to warrant strong emotion - but it would be a misplaced opinion.

 The downing-of-tools in Spain has nothing to do with the rich and famous soccer stars of Real Madrid and Barcelona.
-Read the rest of this entry »
+FULL POST

 Filed under: Football